TransformerLensOrg/TransformerLens/README.md

 # In this repo

-In this repo, you can find
+In this repo, you can find the following notebooks:

 * `experiments.py`: a notebook of several of the most interesting experiments of the IOI project.
 * `ioi_completeness.py`: a notebook that generate the completeness plots in the paper, and implements the completeness functions.
 * `ioi_minimality.py`: as above for minimality.
 * `ioi_advex.py`: a notebook that generates adversarial examples as in the paper.
-* `ioi_utils.py`: a collection of utility functions for the above notebooks.

 # Easy Transformer